 Medically reviewed by Drugs.com.
 Last updated on Dec 10, 2020.

-- This medicine may be habit-forming.
-Use methylphenidate oral solution as you were told by your doctor.
-Tell your doctor if you have a history of drug or alcohol abuse.
-Misuse of methylphenidate oral solution may cause it to not work as well.
-Mood or behavior changes may also happen.
+- This medicine has a risk of abuse and misuse.
+Use methylphenidate oral solution only as you were told by your doctor.
+Tell your doctor if you have ever abused or been addicted to any drugs or alcohol.

 Uses of Methylphenidate Oral Solution:

 - It is used to treat attention deficit problems with hyperactivity.